chrisrossi/kemmering/docs/index.rst

 function accepts a single argument, `context`, which should contain any information needed to realize the snippet at bind time.
-In theory, the `context` can be any object, but the standard set of template helpers provided all assume the context is a dictionary or an object which provides a dictionary interface.
+In theory, the `context` can be any object, but the standard set of template helpers provided mostly assume the context is a dictionary or an object which provides a dictionary interface.
 The deferred function returns either a tag instance or a string which replaces the deferred function in the bound snippet.

 The signature of `defer` allows it to be used as a decorator, if you're into that kind of thing: